cits5501/backup-2024/README.md

 [site]: https://cits5501.arranstewart.io/

-This is the Git repository for the CITS5501 "Software Testing and Quality Assurance" website, which is built with [eleventy][eleventy] and published using [GitHub pages][gh-pages].
+This is the Git repository for the CITS5501 "Software Testing and Quality Assurance" website for 2024, which is built with [eleventy][eleventy] and published using [GitHub pages][gh-pages].
 It uses a Docker image based on [arranstewart/eleventy-docker](https://github.com/arranstewart/eleventy-docker).